danraskin/weekend-sql-to-do-list/README.md

 This to-do-list app has the following primary functions:
 1. relays user input to a SQL database
 2. renders database status on page load and new submission
 3. allows users to mark tasks as complete.
-Task status is updated in databasa and reflected in DOM
+Task status is updated in database and reflected in DOM
 4. allows user to remove task from database and DOM.

-these four functions demonstrate familiarity with the use of GET, POST, PUT and DELETE reqeusts.
+* These four functions demonstrate familiarity with the use of GET, POST, PUT and DELETE reqeusts.

-The unique feature of this to-do list is the ability to make a tree of nested tasks.
+* The unique feature of this to-do list is the ability to make a tree of nested tasks.

     If the main item on my list is "prepare dinner", the user can add tasks that comprise 'prepare dinner:

     # "prepare dinner"
       - "select menu"
         - "make list of main course ideas"
         - "make list of dessert ideas"
       - "buy groceries"
       - "clean kitchen"
         - "run dishwasher"
         - "clean cast irons"
           - "they look pretty fucked, guess we should probably clean them with electrolysis"
           - "re-season them"
       - "cook meal"
     # "Do laundary"

   ETC.

-This is accomplished through two 'relative ID' values (idrel and idrelchild) associated with each task, where
+* This is accomplished through two 'relative ID' values (idrel and idrelchild) associated with each task, where
     - 'idrelchild' is the number of dependent, or 'child' tasks associated with a main task.
     - 'idrel' is the 'path' of the object, used for sorting. it is a string concatenation of the parent task's 'idrel' and the current 'child count' of the parent object.

     For example:

     "prepare dinner" idrel is 1. "do laundary" idrel is 2.
     "make list of main course ideas" idrel is 1.1; "dessert ideas is 1.2

-Formatting is not complete--but the end goal is a display where task rank/dependency is obvious. indentation is the best solution.
+  Tasks are also given ranks. ranks are used to set indention by class in CSS.

-I chose this solution intuitively, and have not considered alternatives.
+* I chose this solution intuitively, and have not considered alternatives.
 However, the choice presented itself as an interesting challenge.

-How to set these two 'relative ID' values in relation to a dynamic task list?
+* How to set these two 'relative ID' values in relation to a dynamic task list?
 My solutions to this problem are as follows:

 ## TWO INPUT BUTTONS: